Ten Online Museum, Gallery and Landmark Tours That'll Help You Virtually Get Out of the House

 The word 'immersive' gets thrown around much too often these days, but if anywhere deserves the term, it's TeamLab's Borderless Digital Art Museum.
 Sprawled across a Tokyo warehouse, this eye-catching venue fills every available surface with moving, changing and interactive artworks — so you can watch flowers bloom across the floor, wall and ceiling; then sit and stare at the ocean's waves crashing through a room; then roam through lit-up lily pads.
 Or, thanks to its hefty array of YouTube videos, you can get a taste of its vibrant installations from home.
 TeamLab's online archive also includes materials from its many other exhibitions beyond its Tokyo base's borders and, while they're each only a minute or two long, there's plenty to choose from.
 Make sure you have your sound on, too.

-As the planet as we know it grinds to a halt, why not spend some time exploring its natural history?
+As you live through a historic global event, why not spend some time exploring the planet's natural history?
 That's what The Smithsonian is all about, with more than 145 million specimens and artifacts in its collections.
 And while you can't see them all in its online tour, you can virtually mosey through its current, previous and permanent displays.
 That means dinosaurs, of course.
 Peering at a stegosaurus' spikes or a tyrannosaurus rex's face is still just as impressive when you're doing it via your phone or computer.
 It also means everything from butterflies and bones to gems and humanity's origins — and, if it isn't too grim for you at present, there's also an exhibition dedicated to outbreaks, epidemics and the spread of diseases.

 NATIONAL GALLERY OF VICTORIA